nerva-project/nerva-docs/docs/guides/mining.md

 In the event your exclusive node goes offline, your miner will no longer be able to mine as it will be out of sync with the network.

+#### MDB_READERS_FULL error
+If you try to mine with more than 110 CPU threads, you will get this error:

+    Failed to create a read transaction for the db: MDB_READERS_FULL: Environment maxreaders limit reached

+To mine with more than 110 CPU threads, launch nervad with the flag: `--db-readers 256`

+Increase this number until you don't get that error anymore.

 #### Software does not start
 There could be many reasons for NERVA software not starting.
 See below for some solutions